elihanson1/dentalscan-assessment/COMEPLETED-ASSESSMENT-README.md

 **Live Demo:** https://dentalscan-assesment.vercel.app/

-**SQLite local dev note** SQLite was used for a zero-config setup and can easily be changed to PostgreSQL by changing one line in `schema.prisma`.
+**SQLite Local Dev Note:** SQLite was used for a zero-config setup and can easily be changed to PostgreSQL by changing one line in `schema.prisma`.
 This makes it so the messaging function is not transferred via Vercel deployment and can only be seen at the local host port.
 More info below.

 ---